 My grandfathers both served- one in the Navy, another was a SeaBee.
 My dad served in Vietnam in the Navy, and my father in law was a Navy man as well.
 It’s important to take a moment to thank them for their service.

-While we were in the Capitol last month, our family got to pay our respects at the new World War II Memorial.
+While we were in the Capitol a few years ago, our family got to pay our respects at the new World War II Memorial.
 Both of my grandfathers served in WWII and got to come home.
 The memorial is beautiful and massive.

 We also viewed the Korean War Memorial- it was stunning.
 I loved the etched reflecting wall that served as a mirror to the life-sized statues of the service men, representing all of the support services that the combat troops receive.